mmu-webdesign/l4-WPD-web-term-2/rwd-week-1.md

 - Using the six images from the first DAC assignment.
 - If they can all be the same orientation (landscape or portrait) it does make things simpler, but is not essential.
 - The images can later be sized appropriately and optimized for the web when you know more about the layout you are creating.
 - **You will require a 7th original image for your 'big banner', often known as the 'hero' image**.
+(This can be one of your 6 images or a different image).
 This is going to be used at a much larger size.
 It needs to be high quality.
 It should be landscape.
 You may chose to use a short video instead.
 - Remember to keep the full size original images - always edit copies.

 ## Task 1 - Mood board